Cap10Coderman/Cap10Coderman/README.md

 - 👋 Hi, I’m @Merlyn-Coderman
-- 👀 I’m interested in Web Devolopment and Designing
+- 👀 I’m an AWS Certified Cloud Practitioner
 - 🌱 I’m currently working in AWS
 - 💞️ I’m looking to collaborate on Consulting and Devolopment Projects
 - 📫 How to reach me @